LoryPack/lorypack.github.io/_posts/2025-01-07-UQ-assessor.md

 I am unaware of any work applying this idea to LLMs; I believe the main reason is that LLMs' training datasets are vast and often unknown, so it is basically impossible to train a rejector using information on that.
 Even more importantly, as LLMs can tackle a wide range of tasks, it would not make sense to train a rejector on the pre-training dataset.

-Therefore, the practical usefulness of this approach may be limited to cases where LLMs undergo fine-tuning for specific use cases in a niche domains.
+Therefore, the practical usefulness of this approach may be limited to cases where LLMs undergo fine-tuning for specific use cases in niche domains.
 Even here, however, it may be better to rely on assessors or uncertainty quantification methods which, by exploiting information on the model, are likely to perform better.
 In fact, the main advantage of model-agnostic rejectors is that they can be applied to any model trained on a specific dataset; however, it is rare to have multiple LLMs trained (or even finetuned) on the same dataset, due to their large cost.